open-policy-agent/gatekeeper/README.md

 matches[["ingress", "production", "my-ingress", matched_ingress]]
 ```

 Here is an example of a policy which validates that Ingress hostnames must be unique across Namespaces.
 This policy shows how you can express a pair-wise search.
-In this case, there is a violation if any two ingresses in different namespaces.
-Note, you can query OPA to determine whether a single Ingress violates the policy (in which case the cost is linear with the # of Ingresses) or you can query for the set of all Ingresses th violate the policy (in which case the cost is (# of Ingresses)^2.).
+In this case, there is a violation if any two ingresses in different namespaces have the same hostname.
+Note, you can query OPA to determine whether a single Ingress violates the policy (in which case the cost is linear with the # of Ingresses) or you can query for the set of all Ingresses that violate the policy (in which case the cost is (# of Ingresses)^2.).
 Author : [Torrin Sandall](https://github.com/tsandall)

 ```go